gitpypy/learnpy/readme.txt

 #! -*- utf-8 -*-
 The following tables contain all the basic vi commands.
 Fatal: cannot do a partial commit during a merge.
+I ran git pull that ended in a conflict.